 Harry Potter Platform 9¾

-From London, you can easily reach the Warner Bros.
+From London, you can easily reach Warner Bros.
 Studios to view sets featured in the Harry Potter films.
 Or, you can dive into the magical world of witchcraft and wizardry for free by visiting Kings Cross Station.

 Between platforms 9 and 10, you’ll find – you guessed it – Platform 9¾.
 Sprinting towards the wall won’t transport you to a different universe.
 But the platform sign and trolley that’s seemingly trapped between two worlds offer the perfect selfie opportunity.

 Sherlock Holmes fan?
-Of course you are.
+Of course, you are.
 And that means you shouldn’t miss the chance to grab a cuppa at Speedy’s Café.
-This venue featured in the first episode of Sherlock Holmes (the one with Benedict Cumberbatch).
+This venue was featured in the first episode of Sherlock Holmes (the one with Benedict Cumberbatch).
 It’s also a short distance from our next top nerdy thing to see in the City.